wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Installing Elasticsearch
 ------------------------

 Elasticsearch is a highly scalable full-text search and analytics engine.
-For more information, refer to `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.
+For more information, refer to `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_.

 Adding the Wazuh repository